Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 I hope this is all clear and reassures you that we are doing everything possible to keep everyone safe.

-Thank you for your custom.
+Thank you for your custom and patience.
 I look forward to seeing you all soon.

 Donna